olzhasar/pytest-watcher/README.md

 ptw . --clear
 ```

-### Switch on BEL notification
+### Enable BEL notification

-Use the `--notify-on-failure` flag to send BEL symbol to the terminal after tests fail
+Use the `--notify-on-failure` flag to emit the [BEL symbol](https://en.wikipedia.org/wiki/Bell_character) to the terminal when the test run fails.
+This will trigger an audible or visual alert in some terminal applications.

 ```sh
 ptw . --notify-on-failure